Terms and Conditions – Astor Hostels

 (Please refer to our General Terms for full terms and conditions on each of our house rules).

-2.2 ID and Age Restrictions – All guests are required to present a valid Passport or photographic government issued Identification Cards (this does not include driving licenses, in exemption of UK citizens).
+2.2 ID and Age Restrictions – All guests are required to present a valid Passport or photographic government issued Identification Cards at the time of check-in (this does not include driving licenses, in exemption of UK citizens).

 2.3 Payment – We accept Visa, Master Card, and Cash (GBP £5, £10, £20, £50).